gabssprogrammer/tickers-discordjs-bot/README.md

 - Learning new technologies
 - Problem-solving

-## Currently Learning
-I'm always seeking to improve my skills, and currently, I'm focused on deepening my knowledge in the following areas:
-- Artificial Intelligence
-- Advanced Web Development
-- Software Architecture

-## Collaboration
-I'm open to collaborating on interesting and challenging projects.
-If you have a cool project and think I can contribute, feel free to get in touch!
+## Current Project: STAR ATLAS Community Bot
+I'm currently working on an exclusive bot for the STAR ATLAS community.
+It's built using Node.js and utilizes `discord.js` for Discord interactions and `axios` for handling HTTP requests.

 ## How to reach me
-You can reach me via the following email: ksgeladeira@gmail.com
+You can contact me via email at your.email@example.com or find me on Discord as "gabsstaratlas#1234" (Discord ID).

-## Let's connect!
-If you're also passionate about programming and technology, let's connect on GitHub and share knowledge!
+Let's connect and share knowledge on GitHub!